DeviousDevices/DDa/== readme/Devious Readme.txt

 3.0
 - Removed: UNP and CBBE Curvy body support.
-- Added: UUNP and CBBE Bodyslide slider sets.
+- Added: UUNP and CBBE-HDT Bodyslide slider sets.
 Bodyslide is now a requirement for this mod.

 2.9.0
 - Other: phased out UNPB support in favour of UNP support